Sight and hearing

 Registration could entitle you to a range of concessions including:

-The RNIB have lots of information about sight loss and a free telephone counselling service for people who have lost or are losing their sight.
+The RNIB has lots of information about sight loss and a free telephone counselling service for people who have lost or are losing their sight.
 The RNIB also provides information on equipment that may help.

-The My Guide service run by Guide Dogs is a free service which matches a person living with sight loss to a volunteer.
+The My Guide service run by Guide Dogs is a free service that matches a person living with sight loss to a volunteer.
 The volunteer is trained in sighted guiding and can help you to leave the house and build up confidence in mobility.
 Together you will work towards aims of independence, which may be learning the route to your local shop, learning the route to the bus stop and building confidence to use the bus alone.
 They can even help you to take up a hobby.

 The South West Dorset Talking Newspaper provides a weekly dose of local news and a talking magazine, free of charge, to people who are either blind or partially sighted.
 It serves the Weymouth, Portland, Lyme Regis, Bridport, Dorchester, Sherborne and Blandford areas and has listeners all over Dorset.